-In our farmdoc daily article of February 7, we identified and evaluated a number of explanations that have been offered to explain the large surprises in some USDA quarterly corn stocks estimates since the 2006-07 marketing year.
+In our farmdoc daily post of February 7, we identified and evaluated a number of explanations that have been offered to explain the large surprises in some USDA quarterly corn stocks estimates since the 2006-07 marketing year.
 Based on a set of four criteria, we found that each of those potential explanations fell short of providing a complete explanation for the frequency, timing, and magnitude of surprises that have been experienced, particularly beginning with the 2009-10 marketing year.
 We indicated that one additional explanation, sampling error, may have more merit for explaining the pattern of surprises.
 In particular, we identified that unresolved sampling errors associated with the final corn production estimate may provide a more complete explanation for the surprises in the stocks estimates.
 In addition to sampling errors associated with production estimates, however, there can also be sampling errors associated with the estimates of stocks.
-Here, we address the issue of sampling errors associated with stocks estimates and in tomorrow's article will take up the issue of sampling errors associated with the final production estimates released in January following the corn harvest.
-This is the fourth in a series of farmdoc daily articles discussing the findings of our recent report, which can be found here.
+Here, we address the issue of sampling errors associated with stocks estimates and in tomorrow’s post will take up the issue of sampling errors associated with the final production estimates released in January following the corn harvest.
+This is the fourth in a series of farmdoc daily posts discussing the findings of our recent report, which can be found here.
 The research was funded by the Office of the Chief Economist of the USDA.

 The survey results for estimating on-farm stocks of corn (and all other commodities) are subject to sampling error because only a sample of farm operators are surveyed.
 While the sample is of sufficient size and is drawn randomly in such a way as to be representative of all farm operations, it is not a census of all farm operations.
 As a result, a different sample could produce different results and any sample might not accurately reflect the entire set of farm operators.
 In contrast, the survey of off-farm stocks is a near census.
 All known commercial operations that may have crops in storage are surveyed.
 The survey includes about 4,800 entities that represent nearly 8,800 storage facilities.
 In the most recent survey cycle, the response rate to the survey was about 82 percent of the entities.
 However, the response rate for larger entities was even higher so that more than 82 percent of the storage capacity was represented by the respondents to the off-farm survey.